Introduction

 The presence of HpLVd in a cannabis crop can have reputational consequences.
 Consumers and retailers increasingly demand high-quality, disease-free products.
 A known HpLVd outbreak can tarnish a brand's image, leading to lost sales and long-term damage to customer relationships.
 Rebuilding trust after an outbreak is a slow and costly process, impacting the profitability of the business.

 Hop Latent Viroid presents a significant challenge to cannabis cultivators, affecting both profitability and labor.
 By understanding these risks, growers can implement proactive strategies to prevent infection, manage outbreaks effectively, and protect their bottom line.
-Regular training, strict hygiene protocols, and investment in testing and monitoring are key to mitigating the impact of HpLVd on cannabis cultivation.
+Regular training, strict hygiene protocols, and investment in clean genetics coupled with testing and monitoring are key to mitigating the impact of HpLVd on cannabis cultivation.